loid122/writeups/vulnhub/SkyTower: 1/README.md

 proxychains ssh john@192.168.1.13
 ```
 \
-This time we have a stable shell, now we enumerate the fle system , we find a login.php at /var/www
+This time we have a stable shell, now we enumerate the file system , we find a login.php at /var/www
 \
 <img width="802" height="554" alt="image" src="https://github.com/user-attachments/assets/f3b35329-867c-4782-a5eb-1d8639166f68" />
 \